VBamalie/shifts/README.md

 todo:
-- [ ] seeded employees don't have emails or passwords, figure out why it doesn't like those
+- [x] seeded employees don't have emails or passwords, figure out why it doesn't like those(sort of fixed. it's the seeding that's the problem but I can just use the seeding for display prototyping and then use the actual data from the database for the actual app)
-- [ ] add the manager boolean to the employee table
+- [x] add the manager boolean to the employee table
 - [ ] create the auth for the backend
 - [ ] create the auth for the frontend
 - [ ] add another calendar seed